lawrenceee04/Game-of-the-Generals-RFID-Arbiter/README.md

 Open PlatformIO Extension on VSCode, then create new project.
 Type a name, then you can pick any board that also uses Arduino Framework.
 However, not guaranteed to work on all arduino boards.
 Click finish.

 After that, make sure you are in the root directory.
-Delete the src folder and the platformio.ini, as it will be overwritten after you type this command in a command prompt in VSCode by clicking Ctrl + `.
-Then type ' git clone https://github.com/lawrenceee04/Game-of-the-Generals-RFID-Arbiter.git'
+Delete the src folder and the platformio.ini, as it will be overwritten later in a command prompt in VSCode by clicking Ctrl + \`.

+Then type ` git clone https://github.com/lawrenceee04/Game-of-the-Generals-RFID-Arbiter.git `

 Now you can upload the program into your NodeMCU ESP8266.